voyagermesh/voyager/docs/user-guide/ingress/custom-http-port.md

 ## Custom HTTP Port
-Voyager 3.2+ supports opening http port in any non custom port.
+Voyager 3.2+ supports using any non-standard port (beyond 80 and 443) for L7 traffic.
+If no port is specified, port 80 or 443 will be used depending on whether TLS is used or not.

 ```yaml
 apiVersion: voyager.appscode.com/v1beta1